Who are the borrowers that DML capital lends to?

-How do investors receive their investment return?
+How do investors receive their investment returns?

-Our community of investors receive monthly disbursements of the interest on the loan either by check or direct deposit directly from the servicing company.
+Our community of investors receives monthly disbursements of the interest on the loan either by check or direct deposit directly from the servicing company.
 Furthermore, when the loan is paid off the investor’s principal will also be returned.

 Can investors make withdrawals or liquidate their investments?

-Unfortunately, principal is only returned upon the payoff of the loan; however, an active secondary market exists for the resale of trust deeds.
+Unfortunately, the principal is only returned upon the payoff of the loan; however, an active secondary market exists for the resale of trust deeds.
 DML Capital has an extensive community of investors that we can access to assist with the liquidation of a trust deed.

 Can investors use their IRA or pension plan to invest?

 Yes!
-Eligible retirement accounts include traditional IRA, Roth IRA, SEP/IRA, Keogh plans, profit sharing plans, and defined benefit pension plans.
+Eligible retirement accounts include traditional IRA, Roth IRA, SEP/IRA, Keogh plans, profit-sharing plans, and defined benefit pension plans.
 However, DML Capital recommends that you consult a tax professional to ensure eligibility.

 WHAT IF .........
 HAPPENS?